achenchi7/learnGit-repo/README.md

 # Demo

-Some plain description of the repository.
+Some plain description of the repository!